Image

 • Prior conviction for an offense under this section

-Penalties for Promotion of Child Pornography in and Around Buchanan County, MO
+Legal Ramifications for Promotion of Child Pornography in Buchanan County, MO

 Legal Ramifications for Sexual Exploitation of a Minor in the Buchanan County, MO Area

 Charges related to sexual exploitation of a minor are categorized as a class B felony.
-However, if the child involved was under the age of 14 the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years and a maximum of life imprisonment.
+However, if the child involved was under the age of 14 the charges are elevated to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life imprisonment.

-Who Has to Register as a Sex Offender in Buchanan County, MO and Throughout Missouri?
+Mandatory Sex Offender Registration in Buchanan County, MO and Throughout Missouri

 • Possessing and/or promoting child pornography